shoui520/shoui520.github.io/docs/streamworkflow.md

 Click on the settings icon on the right hand side of the page.
 This should open up a window with Anki Settings for the deck and cards.

 !!! warning "Brave"
-	Common error experienced by Brave users: https://i.imgur.com/OqdxFB7.png.
-The Anki Connect URL shows a "Failed to Fetch" error.
+	Common error experienced by Brave users is the Anki Connect URL showing a "Failed to Fetch" error.
 To fix this, turn off your Brave adblocker and click on the settings icon again to continue.
 You should no longer see this error.
 If you have already done this, make sure you have your Anki application open, then click "Retry Anki URL".

 Now, you can pick which deck and note type you want to choose by clicking the white arrows and clicking again on the option you prefer.
 You can also choose where you want the sentence field, definition field, and audio field to be located.
 Make sure all of this filled out, otherwise you will get a "can't add because note type is empty" error.

 ![Image](img/anime19.jpg)

-Once you picked out the options that worked for you, click "OK".
+Once you picked out the options, click "OK".
 Now click the copy icon on the right hand side before the timestamps of the desired subtitles.
 Now, click the far right menu button to open up your copy history and click the star icon in the copy history tab.

 ![Image](img/anime20.jpg)